Leonardo Fariña: Vehicles

-On November 27, 2013, Fariña was involved in a near-accident in the Palermo neighborhood of Buenos Aires and was taken into police custody after the police ascertained that the BMW he was driving was not the same one for which he presented ownership documents.
-Fariña's lawyer Rodolfo Baqué told reporters that the vehicle belonged to a friend.
+On 27 November 2013, Fariña was involved in a near-accident in the Palermo neighbourhood of Buenos Aires and was taken into police custody after the police ascertained that the BMW he was driving was not the same one for which he presented ownership documents.
+Fariña's lawyer, Rodolfo Baqué, told reporters that the vehicle belonged to a friend.
 The friend turned out to be Juan Ignacio Suris, who in December was charged with being the head of a drug-smuggling gang and arrested in January 2014.

 In January 2014, shortly after marrying Macarena Perez, Fariña was again detained by the police for driving a vehicle, this time an Audi, for which he did not have the proper papers.
 Shortly thereafter, authorities ascertained that Fariña had not paid taxes on the car and that his summer home in Pinamar, in another apparent tax dodge, was officially listed as vacant land.
 The car was seized so that authorities could auction it to cover a portion of Fariña's tax debt.
 In March 2014, Federico Holjevac, son of a Croatian businessman who was under investigation for fraud, claimed ownership of an impounded Ferrari that he said he had bought from Fariña and that, the FIU believed, had perhaps been transferred as part of a money-laundering operation.
-La Nación reported on March 10, 2014, that the FIU had submitted reports to Casanello outlining Fariña's possession of luxury items registered in other people's names in order to avoid taxes.
+La Nación reported on 10 March 2014, that the FIU had submitted reports to Casanello outlining Fariña's possession of luxury items registered in other people's names in order to avoid taxes.
 The FIU was also looking into the question of whether business activities by Suris were connected to money laundering by Fariña.